shemetz/roll-from-compendium/Readme.md

 ![](github_media/Screenshot_9.png)

 # Note for D&D 5th Edition
-- When casting a spell with no actor or a spell your selected character is unable to cast, you'll want to toggle off "Consume spell slot" in the dialog that opens; otherwise it will fail to cast.
+- When casting a spell with a dummy actor when your selected character doesn't have the spell slots for it, you'll want to toggle off "Consume spell slot" in the dialog that opens; otherwise it will fail to cast.
 This is because of a bug in the 5e system - its code can't deal with someone casting a spell they don't have the right spell slots for.